The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: The LLV Algebra for Intersection Cohomology

+\begin{proof} From the discussion above, the only thing to remark is that we can drop the assumption that $b_2 \ge 5$ (see also Section~\ref{subsection remark on b_2}).
+In this case, we can use Menet's global Torelli theorem for holomorphic symplectic orbifolds \cite[Theorem 1.1]{menet2020global} and note that the surjectivity of the period map is sufficient to prove Theorem~\ref{monodensity} (see \cite[Remark 8.12]{bakker2018global}), and so Theorem~\ref{Qfactorialcommute}, Proposition~\ref{semisimplederivations}, and Theorem~\ref{QfactorialLLV} extend to this setting. \end{proof}

-\subsection{A Remark on $b_2 <5$}
+\subsection{A Remark on $\boldsymbol{b_2 <5}$}

-Our methods leave open the case of $b_2 = 3$, and $b_2 =4$ in the terminal case.
-If $X$ is smooth, it is not known if such $b_2$ exist, but Verbitsky's global Torelli theorem predicts that the cohomology is completely described by its structure as a $\mathfrak{so}(b_2-2,4)$-representation.
+Our methods leave open the case $b_2 = 3$, and $b_2 =4$ in the terminal case.
+It is not known if there exists a compact hyperk\"ahler manifold with $b_2 =3$ or $4$, but Verbitsky's global Torelli theorem predicts that the cohomology is completely described by its structure as an $\mathfrak{so}(b_2-2,4)$-representation.
 When $b_2 = 3$, this is exactly the action of $\mathfrak{so}(4,1)$ coming from the twistor deformation.

-In the singular world, there is a primitive symplectic variety with $b_2 = 3$ which arises as a symplectic quotient of the Fano variety of lines of a cubic surface, which is a compact hyperk\"ahler manifold of $K3^{[2]}$-type.
-In this case, the action of $\mathfrak{so}(4,1)$ exists since symplectic orbifolds admit twistor deformations \cite[Theorem 5.4]{menet2020global}.
-It is unclear if there exists a primitive symplectic variety with $b_2 = 4$.
+In the singular world, there is a primitive symplectic variety with $b_2 = 3$.
+It is obtained by taking the Fano variety of lines of a special cubic 4-fold admitting an automorphism of order 11; see \cite{mongardi2013symplectic}.
+The induced automorphism is symplectic, and the resulting quotient has the desired Betti number; see \cite[Section~5.2]{fu2020betti}.
+In this case, the action of $\mathfrak{so}(4,1)$ exists since symplectic orbifolds admit twistor deformations; see \cite[Theorem 5.4]{menet2020global}.